 First disclaimer: There’s oil in this recipe.
 Olive oil.
 Not a lot of it, but it’s there.
 So, if a little oil on a blog with the word “fatfree” in the title is going to send you into fits of apoplexy, please stop reading now.
 I don’t want to be responsible for any heart attacks or random acts of mayhem.

-Second disclaimer: This is supposed to be Penne All’Arrabbiata, but I was all out of penne.
+Second disclaimer: This is supposed to be Penne All’Arrabbiata, but when I first posted it, I was all out of penne so I made and photographed it with spiral pasta.
 I won’t lie to you.
 It tastes better with penne–something about the sauce getting into those little tubes.
 So, if you’re making this at home, use the penne, even if you have to run to the store in the rain to get it.
 Don’t be lazy like me.

 Now that I’ve gotten that out of the way…

 This is a dish that is near and dear to my heart.
 When I first started making this recipe, from 365 Ways to Cook Pasta by Marie Simmons, it contained a quarter cup of olive oil.
 At the time, a quarter cup didn’t seem like that much.
 Oh how times have changed!
 Today I know that a quarter cup of oil adds over 13 grams of fat per serving.
 And the truth is, the recipe doesn’t need that much olive oil.
 It does need some–the flavor just isn’t the same without it–but you can get the fruity, rich taste of olive oil into this recipe without using a ton of it.
 When I made this last night, I used 2 teaspoons of good extra virgin olive oil; truth be told, it probably would have tasted better with a tablespoon.
 I will leave it up to you to adjust the recipe to your tastes and comfort level.